Foundation Scholarships

 Award:

-- Two (2) students awarded per academic year (1 student in the Fall semester and the other in Spring semester)
+- Two (2) students awarded per academic year (1 student in the Fall semester and 1 student in the Spring semester);

 - Student will be selected by the Financial Aid/Scholarship Office